NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Begins moving 2 frames sooner
     - Has three frames less super freeze
     - More duration
-    - Activator does 10 damage in both gated form
-    - Damage on activation changed from 71 to 66 and 81
 - 2X
     - Can be done with no gates open
-    - Activator does 10 damage in both gate forms
+    - 0G damage is 81
-    - Activated does 72 and 87 damage from 90
+    - 1G damage decreased from 100 to 96
     - Has two frames less super freeze
 - RB
     - Changed to be strong on block